m-bain/whisperX/MACOS_INSTALLER.md

    **absolute** `pyvenv.cfg home`, and CPython ignores a relative one — so invoking the venv's `bin/python` from a moved/renamed bundle fails with `No module named 'encodings'`.
-The **base python-build-standalone interpreter relocates fine**, so the launcher runs `Resources/python/bin/python3` directly with the venv's `site-packages` on `PYTHONPATH` (the venv is still where deps are installed; we just don't depend on its broken home resolution).
+The **base python-build-standalone interpreter relocates fine**, so the Tauri shell runs `Resources/python/bin/python3` directly with the venv's `site-packages` on `PYTHONPATH` (the venv is still where deps are installed; we just don't depend on its broken home resolution).
 Verified: relocated copy with the original hidden serves `/healthz` and transcribes.